department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/claim-exam.md

 ##### What happens after the exam?

 VA will review all the evidence in your file, determine your rating, and send you a decision notice, which includes details about your exam rating.
 You will get a decision notice about two weeks after the exam.

+##### What information will the VA claims processor have?

+This person can see the medical records you have given to VA, statements from you and others about your claim, and your military medical and personnel records.
+If you have new non-VA medical records that you haven't given to VA yet, such as records for a recent surgery, bring them to the exam.

 ##### What will happen if I don't go to my VA claim exam?